vipexv/Forced-First-Person/README.md

 # Features:
-* Config option for forcing first person specifically when Aiming/Shooting inside of a vehicle.
+* Config Option for forcing first person specifically when Aiming/Shooting inside of a vehicle.
 * Config Option for Forced first person Aiming/Shooting.
 * Config Option for Forced First person if the player is driving a vehicle.
 (Only the Driver, not the other players.)
 * Config Option for Forced First Person When Aiming/Shooting On A Bike Added.